 “Thank you,” said Josie.
 “I’ll just be a minute.”

-She scooped up Houston and walked to the entrance of the little convenience store they had parked next to.
+She scooped up Houston, shut the truck door, and walked to the entrance of the little convenience store they had parked next to.

 She was going to have to get someone to lend her their phone, because she needed to make other arrangements for somewhere to stay.
 The Farnsworths…were not going to work out.